 - Use stub areas, either with aggressive summarization or as totally stubby areas (no inter-area routes inserted into an area).

 Another sad but valid reason to use summarization could also be due to licensing.
 There are still vendors out there who put artificial limitations on their data center gear.
 Nexus 5600, for example, supports only 256 dynamic routes in the LAN_BASE_SERVICES_PKG license.
 Ordering and getting budget for a license upgrade can become quite a challenge on its own in some organizations ;-)

 Well done, Cisco!
 Seeing you guys supporting clean and straightforward network designs is so lovely.

 Finally, there’s always a dinosaur hiding in a dusty closet.
 As an anonymous commenter wrote:

 Got some customers still using very old routers managing critical services with 7+ yrs uptime that can’t process a large DB and cannot be touched whatever is the issue/project.

-Deal with these like you would with a broken OSPF implementation: isolate them in a stub area, and hope they fail soon (even better if they’re so old you can’t even replace them anymore).
+Deal with these as you would with a broken OSPF implementation: isolate them in a stub area and hope they fail soon.
+It’s even better if they’re so old you can’t replace them anymore.